-• Based on Unify's decrease in revenue through the first three months of 2023 as compared to the prior year, along with an updated financial outlook for 2023, Alaris has decreased its reset expectations on the preferred Distributions for 2024.
-This update has resulted in a decrease in the fair value of the preferred equity investment of US\$0.4 million during Q1 2023.
-The resulting fair value of the total investment in Unify at March 31, 2023 is US\$12.2 million.
+- In the current year, Unify's results have declined due to an overall market reduction in spending on third party consultants.
+This has resulted in Unify updating their financial outlook for 2023, and Alaris decreasing its reset expectations on the preferred Distributions for 2024. the resulting fair value of the preferred equity investment decreased by US\$0.4 million during the six months ended June 30, 2023.
+The resulting fair value of the investment in Unify at June 30, 2023, is US\$12.2 million. - As a result of the decline Unify's ECR has decreased and is now in the range of 1.5x-2.0x.